ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

 Metastasis (M): Has the cancer spread to other parts of the body?

 There are 5 major stages of breast cancer: stage 0 (zero), which is non-invasive ductal carcinoma in situ (DCIS), and stages I through IV (1 through 4), which are used for invasive breast cancer.
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system for breast cancer:

 TX: The primary tumor cannot be evaluated.

 T0 (T zero): There is no evidence of cancer in the breast.

 Tis: Refers to carcinoma in situ.
 The cancer is confined within the ducts of the breast tissue and has not spread into the surrounding tissue of the breast.
 There are 2 types of breast carcinoma in situ:

 Tis (DCIS): DCIS is a non-invasive cancer, but if not removed, it may develop into an invasive breast cancer later.
 DCIS means that cancer cells have been found in breast ducts and have not spread past the layer of tissue where they began.

-- Tis (Paget’s): Paget’s disease of the nipple is a rare form of early, noninvasive cancer that is only in the skin cells of the nipple.
+Tis (Paget’s disease): Paget's disease of the nipple is a rare form of early, non-invasive cancer that is only in the skin cells of the nipple.
 Sometimes Paget's disease is associated with an invasive breast cancer.
 If there is an invasive breast cancer, it is classified according to the stage of the invasive tumor.

 T1: The tumor in the breast is 20 millimeters (mm) or smaller in size at its widest area.
 This is a little less than an inch.
 This stage is then broken into 4 substages depending on the size of the tumor:

 T1a is a tumor that is larger than 1 mm but 5 mm or smaller.